Braves vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Atlanta Braves and Baltimore Orioles take the field on Saturday at 7:15 PM ET.
-Ronald Acuna Jr. and Anthony Santander have been on a tear in recent games for their respective clubs.
+The Atlanta Braves and Sean Murphy head into the final of a three-game series against Adley Rutschman and the Baltimore Orioles on Sunday at Truist Park.

-The Braves are the favorite in this one, at -250, while the underdog Orioles have +195 odds to upset.
-The over/under for the contest has been listed at 8 runs.
+The Braves are listed as -160 moneyline favorites in this matchup against the Orioles (+135).
+The total for the contest is set at 9 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.